Run What Ya Brung - RWYB

 What Do I Need To Have A Go?

-A vehicle (vehicles must be safe and run at the race director's discretion).
+- A vehicle (vehicles must be safe and run at the race director's discretion).

-A driving licence suitable for the type of vehicle you are driving.
+- A driving licence suitable for the type of vehicle you are driving.

-A crash helmet for open top vehicles and those going over 110mph at the finish line.
+- A crash helmet for open top vehicles and those going over 110mph at the finish line.
 Arm straps required in open-top vehicles.

-Bikers need suitable protective clothing and approved helmet.
+- Bikers need suitable protective clothing and approved helmet.

 What Do I Need To Do?

-Visit the Signing On Office located at the base of the control tower near the startline on foot.
-You will need your driving licence and signing on fee (cash or card).
-You'll be asked to fill in a form.
+- Visit the Signing On Office located at the base of the control tower near the startline on foot.
+You will still need to present your driving licence.
+No sign on is available on the day – Pre-Booking ONLY.

 - Check your vehicle is well maintained and safe.
 Tyres, oil, steering, coolant and brakes are important.
 Also check your tyres and arches are not muddy.

-Move your Vehicle to the back of the queue in the "fire up road".
+- Move your Vehicle to the back of the queue in the "fire up road".
 Bikers can usually push past to the separate queue for bikes.

 - When you are called forward by the marshal, close your windows and sunroof fully, and buckle your seatbelt.
 Bikers should pull down visors or goggles.
 Please DO NOT activate liquid spray-bars.

-If you wish, attempt a burnout in the water under the tower.
+- If you wish, attempt a burnout in the water under the tower.
 This will clean and warm your tyres.
 4WD cars will not burnout unless equipped to do so.

-Roll forward to the Start Line when the marshal indicates.
+- Roll forward to the Start Line when the marshal indicates.
 The start line is not actually marked on the track (because it would get scrubbed out very quickly), but the best way to spot it is to look for a gap in the red boarder next to the track.

-The first pair of lights on the "starting tree" marked Pre Staged will light when you are nearly in position.
+- The first pair of lights on the "starting tree" marked Pre Staged will light when you are nearly in position.

-Roll a few inches further forward and the next pair of lights marked Staged will light also.
+- Roll a few inches further forward and the next pair of lights marked Staged will light also.

-When you and your opponent are both staged and the track is clear, the three orange bulbs will light and then the Green.
+- When you and your opponent are both staged and the track is clear, the three orange bulbs will light and then the Green.
 Now is the time to go!

-Accelerate as hard as you can without spinning the wheels too much.
+- Accelerate as hard as you can without spinning the wheels too much.
 The last timing beam is under the gantry exactly 1/4 of a mile from the start line.

-Slow down gently once you have crossed the finish, and keep going until you reach the first Turn Off Point on the left.
+- Slow down gently once you have crossed the finish, and keep going until you reach the first Turn Off Point on the left.
 Check your mirrors for your opponent before turning off and heading back on yourself.
 Drive slowly and carefully once you have left the track.